wp-plugins/authorizenet-woocommerce-addon/readme.txt

 3. Prerequisite visualized on screenshots.
 4. Adds Transaction ID, Authorization Code, Response Reason to Order Note.
 5. Can be customized easily.
-6. Bundles with Official Authorize.Net® AIM Libraries.
+6. Bundles with Official Authorize.Net® AIM Libraries from http://developer.authorize.net/downloads.
 7. Can work with sandbox/live Authorize.Net accounts for testing purpose.
-8. This plugin only supports USD as currency.
+8. This plugin currently **Supports accepting in USD**.